 Bear in mind that Hamza Yusuf is very traditional and even conservative Islamic scholar.
 Note that he says it’s a “historical fact.”
 Perhaps this would be a good tradition for Muslim women to cite if they find themselves cornered in a discussion.
 I’m not suggesting they should adopt the “Girls Gone Wild” lifestyle, but Muslim women have every right to point out these double-standards and what amounts to yet another example of deplorable hypocrisy.
 Many respected Islamic scholars believe that having a beard, wearing a turban, and covering oneself in a robe-type garment is obligatory on men.
 I don’t subscribe to that view, but I respect it as a valid legal opinion.
 The simple truth is that far, far more Muslim women wear hijab than Muslim men follow the example of the Companions of the Prophet Muhammad (pbuh) in their manner and dress.
 Take a casual stroll at the annual ISNA convention and you’ll find almost every Muslim girl covered, even if it’s just for that weekend, while the men (including me) are walking around in form-fitting clothes and creating a dense fog of designer cologne and hair spray.
 No one cares if men do it.
 The same holds true in Muslim countries like Pakistan–women are frequently seen covered head-to-toe, especially in NWFP, while young men have their hair neatly combed and faces cleanly shaven in what amounts to an obvious expression of vanity.
 In fact, if one looks closely, even the Taliban and their kind appear to be highly conscious of their physical appearance and not as “modest” as they would have you believe–the army jackets, trendy hats, combat boots, and carefully manicured beards have a distinct Che Guevara veneer to them.
 It seems that “westernized Muslims” do not have a monopoly on narcissism.

 My mother wears a basic hijab and my father strongly supported her decision, so I have the highest respect for Muslim women who choose to wear it, especially those living in the West.
-It takes immense courage and discipline-of-mind to make a conscious decision to conceal one’s beauty.
+It takes immense courage and discipline to make a conscious decision to conceal one’s beauty.
 To me, that represents the highest form of humility, which, in turn, is the most rare and noble of virtues.
 Indeed, the hijab is a beautiful ornament worn even by many religious Christian women.
 Catholic nuns wear what amounts to a hijab and any standard European depiction of Mary, peace be upon her, shows her with a head veil.
 Few Christians today are aware that, according to St. Paul in the New Testament, head covering is incumbent on Christian women:

 “Every wife who prays or prophesies with her head uncovered dishonors her head, since it is the same as if her head were shaven.
 For if a wife will not cover her head, then she should cut her hair short.
 But since it is disgraceful for a wife to cut off her hair or shave her head, let her cover her head….For man was not made from woman, but woman from man.
 Neither was man created for woman, but woman for man.
 That is why a wife ought to have a symbol of authority on her head.”
 1 Corinthians 11: 5-10.